Baseball Rakes for Field Maintenance

 Weight

-Rakes should be heavy enough for you to perform your tasks, but light enough that you can hold them comfortably.
-Rakes designed for heavier jobs will often be relatively heavy because they need to be sturdy.
+Rakes should be heavy enough to perform your tasks but light enough to hold them comfortably.
+Rakes designed for heavier jobs will often be relatively heavy because they must be sturdy.
 The materials from which the rake is made affect its overall weight.
-Steel parts mean that a rake can be quite heavy.
+Steel parts mean that a rake can be pretty heavy.
 Aluminum will be lighter but weaker than steel.
 Most rakes have the head and handle made of different materials.
-You may want a rake with a fairly strong head but a lighter handle, depending on the tasks you will be using it for and how strong the rake needs to be.
+You may want a rake with a reasonably strong head but a lighter handle, depending on the tasks you will use it for and how strong the rake needs to be.

 Field Maintenance Tips: How To Drag A Baseball And Softball Infield

-You must show your efforts by regularly taking care of your baseball or softball field to eventually have a smooth and playable baseball field all season long.
+You must show your efforts by regularly taking care of your baseball or softball field to ensure it is smooth and playable all season.

 Therefore, proper field maintenance is important not only because it will increase the quality of play: fewer bad bounces.
 It will also reduce the risk of injuries caused by falls/trips due to an uneven playing surface.